So, you’ve recorded a kick-ass podcast.

 This may seem like an unusual tip, but lots of podcasters need a regular stream of interesting guests to appear on their shows.

 If you would be happy to appear on someone else’s podcast, have a look for opportunities to talk about subjects that you can link back to your own podcast.
 For instance, if your podcast is about cooking and you are based in Manchester, is there a local Manchester podcast you could guest on where you could talk about your experience of the city, but also mention your own cookery podcast?

 Most hosts will be fine with you getting a mention for your own podcast in return for appearing on theirs, and you’ll be reaching an audience that is already engaged in listening to podcasts, meaning they’re far more likely to be receptive to giving yours a try.

 Love to start a podcast but no idea where to begin?
-From next month we’re running Podcast 101: one-day workshops that tell you all you need to know to get started – book your place now for an early bird discount of 25%.
+From next month we’re running Podcast 101: one-day workshops that tell you all you need to know to get started – book your place now for an early bird discount.